A person's hands refilling a ceramic ReCandle Co jar with a white wax refill in a cozy, sunlit kitchen.

 How to Refill Candles?
 The Comprehensive Guide to Refilling Candles

-It's that dreaded time again—your favorite candle just burnt out.
+It's that dreaded time again.
+Your favorite candle just burnt out.
 Now you're stuck with either throwing it away or finding a way to repurpose it.
-But you've already repurposed a different candle vessel for your cotton swabs, and another as a small plant pot—what's next?
+But you've already repurposed a different candle vessel for your cotton swabs, and another as a small plant pot.
+What's next?

 The Benefits of Refilling Candle Containers

-An estimated 2 billion candles are sold each year, with an equal or greater number ending up in landfills.
+An estimated 2 billion candles are sold each year, with an equal or greater number of jars ending up in landfills.
 Reusing candle containers helps you become more sustainable by reducing the amount of waste that goes into landfills.
-Reusing candle jars also helps to reduce energy consumption, as it takes less energy to produce a product from recycled materials than from new ones.
-This helps to reduce our carbon footprint by decreasing the amount of greenhouse gases released into the atmosphere.

 It takes the right tools, materials, and a little bit of effort, but with a bit of instruction, anyone can learn how to refill their candles.

-If you’re here about an existing empty candle jar, have no fear—we’re big believers in repurposing when you can!
-We’ve put together some of the best tips on how to get started, what you need, and how to refill your empty candle vessel at home.
+If you're here about an existing empty candle jar, have no fear.
+We're big believers in repurposing when you can!
+We've put together some of the best tips on how to get started, what you need, and how to refill your empty candle vessel at home.

 What You Need to Know Before Refilling Your Candle Containers